Home

 Their free plan includes:

-MailerLite’s visual automation builder is particularly easy to use, making it a top choice for authors who want to create onboarding sequences, deliver reader magnets, or set up automated launches without fuss.
+MailerLite’s visual automation builder is still easy to use, and it remains a strong choice for authors who want to create onboarding sequences, deliver reader magnets, or set up automated launches without fuss.

 Editor's Note: We actually have an entire course for authors on how to use MailerLite for your newsletter.
 And the best part is, it's absolutely FREE!